Kitchen

 Install a lid lock on all toilets.
 Toddlers can drown in just a few inches of water.
 In addition, lid locks will prevent children from flushing valuables down the toilet.

 Install safety latches on bathroom cabinets and drawers.
+Put the wastebasket under the sink, behind a latched cabinet door.

 Know how to unlock bathroom doors from the outside.
 Some toddlers have accidentally locked themselves in.
 An emergency entry key is a necessity.